BrianLeek/TheTechGame-Video-Uploader/README.md

 If you would like to select a different video category for the video your are submitting to TheTechGame open `config.py` and find `ttg_html_video_cat_number` and change the number to the category you want.
 Keep in mind for the `config.py` file to be created you need to run `setup.sh` if this your first time running the script.

 ### Custom Broswer Profile
-If you would like to set a custom broswer profile to keep you login to TheTechGame open `config.py`, set `custom_user_dir` to `True` and set the path to the profile in `browser_user_dir`.
+If you would like to set a custom broswer profile to keep you login to TheTechGame open `config.py` and set `custom_user_dir` to `True` and set the path to the profile in `browser_user_dir`.
 To stay signed in to TheTechGame run the script once with the profile to allow it to signin to TheTechGame then after set `ttg_already_loggedin` to `True` in `config.py`.
 This will skip going to the signin page everytime the script runs.
+Keep in mind for the `config.py` file to be created you need to run `setup.sh` if this your first time running the script.

 ### Update TheTechGame Login
 When you first setup the script with `setup.sh` it will ask for your login info and uses that but if you want to update it after just open `config.py` and find `ttg_username` and `ttg_password` and update your login there.